-Parents of pupils with EHC plans are invited to annual review the year before they transfer to secondary school so parents have time to visit possible schools and make informed choices about their preferred options for their child.
-Staff from the anticipated secondary school are invited to annual review meetings.

-Pupils transferring to our local secondary, who may have difficulty with the process, take part in activities with staff from that school, to aid the situation.
+Parents of pupils with EHC plans are invited to a transition annual review the year before they transfer to secondary school so parents have time to visit possible schools and make informed choices about their preferred options for their child.
+Staff from the anticipated secondary school are invited to the year 6 annual review meeting.
+Pupils transferring to our local secondary, who may have difficulty with the process, take part in activities with staff from that school, to help alleviate any worries that they may have.
 They have three additional days plus the normal transition days.
-The Emotianal Literacy Support they received in primary school often continues, sometimes with the same person.